davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 #### Grading

 ```
-This assignment will be graded out of 20 points:
+This assignment will be graded out of 25 points:
 [2pt] Your program recursively descends all subdirectories.
 [3pt] Implementation of Mode 1.
 [10pt] Implementation of Mode 2.
 [3pt] Your output of files and directories conforms to the specified format.
 [2pt] Your program properly resolves command line arguments.
+[5pt] Your program is free of memory leaks and dangling pointers.
 ```

 #### Submitting Your Assignment